philteigne/yesChef/USER_STORIES.md

 Stretch
 ---

+As a user I would like to make and access an account with a username and password.

 As a user I would like to tweak a recipe suggestion and make slight changes to recipes that I already like.

 As a user I would like to ask a chatbot for basic cooking and recipe assistance.